What Is Shellfish Allergy?

-There are two groups of shellfish: crustaceans (such as shrimp, crab and lobster) and mollusks (such as clams, mussels, oysters, scallops and octopus).
+There are two groups of shellfish: crustaceans (such as shrimp, prawns, crab and lobster) and mollusks/bivalves (such as clams, mussels, oysters, scallops, octopus, squid, abalone, snail).
 Allergy to crustaceans is more common than allergy to mollusks, with shrimp being the most common shellfish allergen for both children and adults.

-About 60 percent of people with shellfish allergy experience their first allergic reaction as adults.
+About 60 percent of people with shellfish allergy experience their first allergic reaction as adults.3

 Your food allergy story powers research that changes lives.